quantlover/SurgicalSkillsHub/replit.md

 ## Overview

-SuturLearn is a comprehensive medical education platform designed to enhance suturing proficiency through interactive video learning, expert feedback, and progress tracking.
+SutureLearn is a comprehensive medical education platform designed to enhance suturing proficiency through interactive video learning, expert feedback, and progress tracking.
 The application serves four distinct user roles: learners, evaluators, researchers, and administrators, each with dedicated dashboards and functionalities.

 ## System Architecture